 However, if you use meditation to fall asleep, and you don’t mind it, you should continue to use it that way.
 Sleep disorders are very common and unless you want to go the less than ideal route of seeking medication or drugs, meditation is a healthy sleep aid.

-If you’ve ever asked yourself this question, or have ended up passing out yourself, you’re not alone.
+If you’ve ever asked yourself this question, or have ended up passing out yourself, it’s common among newcomers.
+Consider it a part of the learning curve when it comes to developing a regular and daily meditation practice.
 Meditation is hard to master, and can actually require quite a bit of mental training on your end (it’s not like the movies).